 For some great donuts on the go (literally -- it’s a food truck), Undrgrnd Donuts should be on your list.
 The truck is currently on a brief winter hibernation, but once they return, track them down on Twitter to try original flavors like the Camping Out -- a donut ode the the s'more -- and the bacon-topped Homer.

-A vegan favorite, Dottie's has been proving that donuts can still be healthy(ish?) for the past two years.
-Dottie’s will finally be opening a brick-and-mortar location in West Philly serving 12 different daily varieties.
-You can also snag them at one of two dozen coffee shops and cafes around the city, like Grindcore House, Elixer, and Arcade.
+West Philly Proving that donuts can still be healthy(ish?), Dottie’s has been a vegan favorite the past two years.
+This month, Dottie’s will finally be opening a brick-and-mortar location in West Philly serving 12 different daily varieties -- until then, you can still snag them at one of two dozen coffee shops and cafes around the city, like Grindcore House, Elixer, and Arcade.

-This no-frills donut shop in west, West Philly may look a little run down, but their donuts are fresh and delicious.
+Spruce Hill For a no-frills donut experience, Donuts Plus in west, West Philly is top of the list.
 The staff is super friendly and prices are dirt cheap -- you’ll end up paying a little less than $3 for a donut and large coffee.
-Definitely check out the apple fritters, Donuts Plus might have the best in the city.
+Don’t sleep on the apple fritters -- Donuts Plus might have the best version in the city.

-This family-run German bakery in Mayfai has been in continuous operation since 1930 with no end in sight.
-That’s probably because everything it serves is damn good, from German specialties like strudels to cream- or sugar-coated donuts.
-They'll even make cakes for all of your special occasions, including extremely decadent designs for wedding cakes.
+Mayfair Haegele's Bakery in Mayfair must be doing something right -- the beloved German bakery has been in continuous operation since 1930 with no end in sight.
+That’s probably because everything it puts out is damn good, from German specialties like strudels to cream- or sugar-coated donuts.
+A photo posted by sasmstr (@sluttyfoodblog) on Jul 18, 2015 at 6:03am PDT

 Holmesburg Technically, they do serve other types of donuts at Holmesburg bakery, but if you’re heading to the NE, it’s the cream-stuffed donuts that are the must-haves.
 Hauntingly good, they are well worth the half hour drive up 95 to snag a dozen.